CalumRaine/Grain/README.md

         * `file testFile = "my_file.txt"`
         * `file testFile = $1`
         * `var filename = "my_file.txt"; file testFile = filename`
-    * Read alphanumeric characters until whitespace
+    * Read alphanumeric characters until whitespace or equals
     * Ignore equals and subsequent whitespace
     * If double quotes, user is providing a string filename.
 Save characters until closing double quotes then scan to newline.
     * If dollar sign, user is providing a command line argument
     * If alphanumeric characters, user is providing a variable name.
 Throw error if variable doesn't exist.
+    * Continue reading until whitespace, comma or semicolon
     * Questions:
         * Is the equals necessary?
 It could just be `file <var name> <filepath>`.
     * Code: